ammarisme/unicorn/README.md

 ## Project Goal

-The goal of this project is to create a secure, scalable, and user-friendly web application that facilitates seamless user authentication and efficient data management.
+The goal of this project is to create a secure, scalable, and user-friendly web application that facilitates seamless user authentication, efficient data management, and dynamic rule engine configuration.
 By leveraging OAuth 2.0 for secure authentication and providing a comprehensive API for frontend-backend communication, the project aims to deliver a robust solution for handling sensitive user data and complex business processes.
+The rules engine, built on top of Python, can be configured through the React-based frontend to enable flexible and powerful business logic management.

 ---